-Cumberland The Lake Area (LCADD) Development District comprised of 10 counties in South containing Central Kentucky municipalities.
+The Cumberland Lake Area District (LCADD) Development is comprised of 10 counties in South Kentucky containing 14 Central municipalities.
 The LCADD is a local planning district created by Kentucky Revised Statute, Chapters 147A.050 and 147A.
 The board of directors is made up of local elected officials from each local government and citizen members from throughout the region.
 A list of the LCADD Board of Directors can be found at www.lcadd.org.